itstushar8208/frontend-projects/README.md

 # frontend-projects
-Collection of frontend projects built using HTML, CSS, JavaScript and React.
+Frontend projects built using HTML, CSS, JavaScript and React.